screen3/solramp-monorepo/README.md

 ## Integrations

 #### React JS
-Easily integrate Solramp into your ReactJS applications for seamless crypto checkout.
+Easily integrate Algoramp into your ReactJS applications for seamless crypto checkout.
 Allow non-crypto users to make payments using bank transfers, Transferwise, and Wallet payments, all within the familiar ReactJS environment.
-Simplify cryptocurrency transactions with Solramp.
+Simplify cryptocurrency transactions with Algoramp.

 ### Vue JS
-Enhance your VueJS applications by integrating Solramp, the crypto checkout solution.
-With Solramp, you can enable non-crypto users to conveniently pay via bank transfers, Transferwise, and Wallet payments.
+Enhance your VueJS applications by integrating Algoramp, the crypto checkout solution.
+With Algoramp, you can enable non-crypto users to conveniently pay via bank transfers, Transferwise, and Wallet payments.
 Seamlessly integrate cryptocurrency payments into your VueJS projects.

 ### Shopify
-Transform your Shopify store into a crypto-friendly e-commerce platform with Solramp integration.
+Transform your Shopify store into a crypto-friendly e-commerce platform with Algoramp integration.
 Allow non-crypto users to make payments using bank transfers, Transferwise, and Wallet payments.
-Streamline cryptocurrency transactions on your Shopify store with Solramp.
+Streamline cryptocurrency transactions on your Shopify store with Algoramp.

 ### Wordpress
-Enhance your VueJS applications by integrating Solramp, the crypto checkout solution.
-With Solramp, you can enable non-crypto users to conveniently pay via bank transfers, Transferwise, and Wallet payments.
+Enhance your VueJS applications by integrating Algoramp, the crypto checkout solution.
+With Algoramp, you can enable non-crypto users to conveniently pay via bank transfers, Transferwise, and Wallet payments.
 Seamlessly integrate cryptocurrency payments into your VueJS projects.